 Procurement of EIT

-“Vendor shall comply with the Americans With Disabilities Act (ADA) by supporting assistive software or devices such as large print interfaces, voice-activated input, and alternate keyboard or pointer interfaces in a manner consistent with the Web Content Accessibility Guidelines (WCAG 2.0 AA) published by the World Wide Web Consortium’s Web Accessibility Initiative, which may be found at http://www.w3.org/WAI/GL/#Publications.”
+When meeting the terms of the contract, the vendor shall comply with the Americans with Disabilities Act (ADA), including but not limited to supporting assistive software or devices such as large print interfaces, voice-activated input, and alternate keyboard or pointer interfaces in a manner consistent with the Web Content Accessibility Guidelines (WCAG 2.0 AA) published by the World Wide Web Consortium’s Web Accessibility Initiative, which may be found at http://www.w3.org/WAI/GL/#Publications.

 Procurement will provide a list of approved vendors that departments are strongly encouraged to work with to provide interpreting services, transcribing services, and captioning services in order to make information accessible.
-This list is available on this website and the procurement website.
+This list is can be found on the Communication Access Resources page.

 Johns Hopkins Health System